Landscape and Geology

 Seasonal seepage lines are a feature of the central and south-western areas.
 Some of the woodland soils are free draining as are those on the slopes north-east of the lake and on the rising ground east of the marsh.

-The site is characterised by number of slopes and hills.
-The main ones, in the South, are known colloquially by Colchester Harriers (Group 4) as “the Hell Hills of High Woods”, such is the challenge of running up them consecutively.
 For the visitor, the combination of historic paths and rolling hills provide horizon views that change with the seasons and the light.
 The view from the “Southern Slopes” (Colchester’s Greatest Viewpoint™) takes in the panorama of the University to the east, the Castle, Town Hall and Jumbo to Hilly Fields and Lexden in the west.

-The railway embankment on the South Eastern boundary of the site was built in the 1930s, when 7-ton locomotives were used to bring sand via a light railway from a pit on the Harwich Road.
+The railway embankment on the South Eastern boundary of the site was built in the 1930s, when 7-ton locomotives were used to bring sand via a light railway from a pit on the Harwich Roads.
 The sand was then topped with clay to form the embankment.

 Geology

-Although there has not been a geological survey of the land within the Country Park, it is possible to construct a picture of the soils and rocks beneath, based on what can be seen, and what surveys elsewhere in the region suggest may be present.
+Although there has not been a specific geological survey of the land within the Country Park, it is possible to construct a picture of the soils and rocks beneath, based on what can be seen, and what surveys elsewhere in the region suggest may be present.

 Around 100 million years ago, in the Cretaceous period, the land that is now High Woods lay at the bottom of a warm sea of clear blue water, in which deposits of chalk were forming from the calcareous remains of minute marine organisms.
 At High Woods, these deposits are now several hundred meters thick (although of course entirely covered by the later London Clay).
 Subsequent movements of the earth’s crust pushed the chalk up to become dry land, where it suffered considerable erosion.